 More and more employers are trying to hire a workforce that doesn’t need the costly real estate space of the office.

-Look for an option where if your employer allows you to work from home or has an option to work part time.
-In either case, you will have extra time to work for freelancing clients and have a stable source of money for your basic monthly expenses.
+Look for an option where if your employer allows you to work from home or has an option to work part-time.
+In either case, you will have extra time to work for freelance clients.
+Moreover, it will provide have a stable source of money for your basic monthly expenses.

 Work from home doesn’t mean you work less for your employer but it means you save time on the commute and have work extra hours to build a freelancing career.

 If your employer doesn’t allow to work from home or accept you as a part-timer, switching a job is also an option.
-You don’t need to work with a company for few years before asking to work from home or a part time.
-You can clarify in the interview of how and why you prefer working from home or work part time only.
+You don’t need to work with a company for few years before asking to work from home or part-time.
+You can clarify in the interview of how and why you prefer working from home or work part-time only.
 If large companies do not allow it, look for a job in a small startup.

 2. Don’t Underestimate Freelancer/Upwork

-When I started freelancing, my main source of clients was Elance (now Upwork) and as of today one of my main source of client is Upwork.
+When I started freelancing, my main source of clients was Elance (now Upwork) and as of today one of my main sources of the client is Upwork.

-Once you are in a global market place, you have to be competent more on quality than on price but if you prefer to be in the price competitive technologies, you can have a tough time finding clients from such marketplace on a regular basis.
+Once you are in a global market place, you have to be competent more on quality than on price.
+However, if you prefer to be in the price competitive technologies, you can have a tough time finding clients from such freelancing marketplaces on a regular basis.

 3. Do Some Free Work

-Developers aren’t ready to work for free but they are ready to work for rest of their life at a cheap rates.
+Developers aren’t ready to work for free but they are ready to work for the rest of their life at cheap rates.